vishivishvish/dlai-adv-retrieval-chroma/README.md

 <img src="https://drive.google.com/uc?export=view&id=1bUgdEy4t5Q9d89CXzl_G_QR1yQftKAMm">

 - The above demonstrates what happens when we call the Sentence Transformer Embedding function on the 10th element of the token_split_texts list.
-- The output that we get is a very long, dense vector - a 358-dimensional vector that represents the 10th chunk of text.
+- The output that we get is a very long, dense vector - a 384-dimensional vector that represents the 10th chunk of text.
+- The default Embedding model used by this function is All-MiniLM-L6-v2.
 - We will set up the Chroma DB client, and we create a collection called microsoft_annual_report_2022.
 - We also pass in an Embedding Function as one of the arguments in this collection, which is the Sentence Transformer Embedding Function we defined earlier.